siljanoskam/lp-builder/README.md

 5. By **dragging and dropping** we can **reorder** the blocks on the landing page;
 6. On hover on each block two buttons show up for each block separately which are used to **Duplicate or Delete** the block;
 7. The **Save** button prints the current Landing page structure on the console;

+## Used Technologies
+1. VueJS
+2. CSS & TailwindCSS